Logo

 Mahatma Gandhi's shyness was an obstacle to his defence of Allinson at the committee meeting.

-Mahatma Gandhi wrote his views down on paper but shyness prevented him from reading out his arguments, so Hills, the President, asked another committee member to read them out for him.
+Mahatma Gandhi wrote his views down on paper, but shyness prevented Mahatma Gandhi from reading out his arguments, so Hills, the President, asked another committee member to read them out for him.

-Mahatma Gandhi returned to Rajkot to make a modest living drafting petitions for litigants, but he was forced to stop when he ran afoul of a British officer Sam Sunny.
+Mahatma Gandhi returned to Rajkot to make a modest living drafting petitions for litigants, but Gandhi was forced to stop after running afoul of British officer Sam Sunny.

 Mahatma Gandhi accepted it, knowing that it would be at least a one-year commitment in the Colony of Natal, South Africa, a part of the British Empire.